hajiarbm/Project2/README.md

 # Project2
+Disaster Response project tries to improve the efficiency in critical moments.

+The benifits of it can be

+Determine the resources and in case of shortage, find the priority.

 Process_data.py contains the ETL pipeline that cleans data and stores in database.

 train_classifier.py runs ML pipeline that trains classifier and saves the information.